Will Scholfield, Engineer

 The cost of installing any boiler, including a combi boiler, will depend on the type of installation.
 Combi boiler installation costs around £500 to £1,000 and takes around a full day to complete.

-Replacing a regular boiler in its existing location, will cost approximately £1000 and takes a Gas Safe registered engineer around a day to complete the works.
+Replacing a standard boiler in its existing location, will cost approximately £1000 and takes a Gas Safe registered engineer around a day to complete the works.

 System boilers can cost from £600 up to £2,500, depending on the boiler manufacturer, model and type of boiler you buy.
 A system boiler will normally also have an unvented hot water cylinder fitted to store hot water for later use.
 Both the boiler and this type of cylinder takes cold water directly from the cold mains, negating the need for a cold water storage and feed and expansion tanks in the loft.